 Global Diseases - Minor

-The Global Diseases minor is designed to help address a global problem: millions of children and adults die each year from AIDS, malaria, tuberculosis, dysentery, cancer, and from a diversity of other diseases.
+The Global Diseases minor is designed to help address a global problem: millions of children and adults die each year from AIDS, malaria, tuberculosis, cholera, and from a diversity of other diseases.
 Solutions to these diseases will be multidisciplinary in nature, and thus, draw upon the talents of those who can communicate across the disciplines.
-Ultimately, the goal of this minor is to help mitigate or eliminate the impact of these diseases on the health and wellness of individuals around the globe.
+Ultimately, the goal of this minor is to help mitigate or eliminate the impact of these diseases on the health and wellness of individuals around the globe while considering how alterations in the environment can lead to their increase and spread.

 Although the Global Diseases minor is based within the Department of Biological Sciences, this minor is designed to serve the interests of students from all disciplines.
-The impact of diseases permeates all fields, ranging from art, theatre, history and literature to economics, psychology, nursing and the natural sciences.
-A graduate with a major in political science and a minor in global diseases can contribute just as much to the needs of the unfortunate by working the halls of Congress, as a genetic engineering alumna who is designing a vaccine for a deadly and widespread disease.
-Many other paths exist across the disciplines; only hard work and creativity are essential.
+The impact of diseases permeates all fields, ranging from art, communications, history and literature to economics, psychology, nursing and the natural sciences.

 The mission of the Global Diseases minor is to provide our society with individuals who have an enhanced awareness of global diseases, a sincere interest in finding solutions to the many problems associated with these diseases, and the skills and initiative required to effect change.
 Key to the success of the graduates of this minor is an understanding that no discipline stands alone in solving global problems.